Those who want to feel virtual reality in a simple and inexpensive way can use Cardboard VR or VR Box available to use combined with smartphones.

 This simple box made of cardboard, lenses and the smartphone changes a phone into a VR headset.
 In order to work properly with VR cardboard, smartphone should use suitable applications.
-Consumer can code his own software using the experimental VR Toolkit to create immersive contents.
-Creating a VR software with this kit is as simple as creating a web or mobile app.

 The problem with the cardboard is that it can be used with certain phones, and which one will be used depends on whether it is fully or partially compatible with the device.